Building the HacBook 🍎

 Viscosity VPN for connecting to Offensive Security’s lab network (thanks to the GitHub

-crew) - Google Chrome (strictly for web app testing)
+#homelabcrew) - Google Chrome (strictly for web app testing)

-brew tap owasp-amass/amass
+brew tap owasp-amass/amass- Then

 brew install amass